 This is a really big question, with a really long answer.
 The short answer is yes, you need to fill out the form carefully.
-For example, there is special language that I think the Veteran needs to include in their VA Form 21-8940.
-I include – and explain – this language in my training program: “How to File a VA Claim.”
+For example, there is special language that I think the veteran needs to include in their VA Form 21-8940.
+I include – and explain – this language in the Veterans Law Blog® training program: “How to File a VA Claim.”
 This information will also appear in the VA TDIU Video Training Course.